 Title image: one of my favourite quotes from Arnold 2006

 If you’ve read any of my blog posts about pseudoarchaeology (A, B, C, and D for example), or read any of my pop culture reviews involving pseudoarchaeology (A and B for example), or maybe even been able to catch one of the talks I’ve given about pseudoarchaeology (like A), you’ll notice a few common themes.
 Firstly, I talk a lot about the dangers of pseudoarchaeology – the fact that it can actually cause a substantial amount of harm.
 I often use the Ahnenerbe (Nazi archaeology program) as an example because the literal violent harm it caused is obvious.
 And secondly I talk about how we need to pay attention to the way pseudoarchaeology is portrayed in pop culture, because pop culture can be pretty influential.
 These all form the basis of my PhD research (I’ve included below a couple of excerpts from a research statement I recently wrote for a scholarship application.
 I did not get the scholarship).
-I’m interested in the way New Religious Movements (NRMs, often generally referred to as cults) use archaeology and pseudoarchaeology and the connections with pop culture because, as an archaeologist, I see that happening today on an increasing scale and I want a better understanding of what’s happening.
-I see more and more alt-right appropriations, and more alt-right overlap with NRMs.
+I’m interested in the ways conspiritual movements use archaeology and pseudoarchaeology and the connections with pop culture because, as an archaeologist, I see that happening today on an increasing scale and I want a better understanding of what’s happening.
+I see more and more alt-right appropriations, and more alt-right overlap with conspiritual movements.
 And I also see that we archaeologists are not paying close enough attention to how our work is being co-opted by these movements.
 I want to draw attention to that because A) Archaeologists do need to pay attention to it, and B) archaeologists can actually add a lot to conversations about current alt-right religious movements.
-So let’s have a quick conversation about extremely recent events – the attempted coup at the US Capitol on January 6, 2021.
+So let’s have a quick conversation about extremely recent events – the insurrection at the US Capitol on January 6, 2021.

-I’m working on writing up a publication about this so right now I’m just going to give a quick overview of the connnection between pseudoarchaeology and the attempted coup.
+I’m writing an article about this so right now I’m just going to give a quick overview of the connnection between pseudoarchaeology and the attempted coup.
 Remember, connections are not causation.
 I’m talking about connections, not causation.
 I’m also going to be more vague than usual regarding hyperlinks, because I read a lot of awful sites for information and I refuse to drive traffic to them.
-My planned article is going to include the Nashville bombing on December 25, 2020 (you can read a little bit about why I’m interested in that event on my post about my Canadian beliefs survey) but for the purpose of this post I’m going to keep my attention on the attempted coup.
-Furthermore, I’m going to focus my conversations largely on one man, who is a fair representation of the conspirituality of the QAnon conspiracy movement as a whole – Jacob Chansley (aka Jake Angeli, aka YellowstoneWolf, aka QAnon Shaman).
-If you’re unfamiliar with the term conspirituality, this basically refers to the blending of spiritualism with conspiracy theories.
-You’ll recognize Chansley from photos as he became a popular figure in the coup thanks to the bold Norse-inspired tattoos covering his arms and torso and the misappropriated First Nations headdress he wore.
+My article is going to include the Nashville bombing on December 25, 2020, as David Icke has connected pseudoarchaeological beliefs to his alien-reptilian version of the New World Order conspiracy theory that Anthony Warner believed in, but for the purpose of this post I’m going to keep my attention on the insurrection.
+Furthermore, I’m going to focus my conversations largely on one man, who is a fair representation of the conspiritual side of the QAnon conspiracy movement – Jacob Chansley (aka Jake Angeli, aka YellowstoneWolf, aka QAnon Shaman).
+If you’re unfamiliar with the term conspirituality, this basically refers to the blending of New Age spiritualism with conspiracy theories.
+You’ll recognize Chansley from photos as he became a popular figure in the insurrection thanks to the bold Norse-inspired tattoos covering his arms and torso and the misappropriated First Nations headdress he wore.
 And let’s be very clear about that – it is, in fact, misappropriated First Nations regalia he wears, it is not a Viking hat (too many people are mistakenly conflating the Norse tattoos to popular, but incorrect, media depictions of horned Viking helmets).
 In a 2020 interview at an event in Arizona he even identified it himself as being inspired by First Nations.
 It’s not Viking.

-I’m in the process of transcribing several of Chansley’s online videos and the influence of the occult and pseudoarchaeology in his beliefs are overwhelming.
-Which makes sense, because pseudoarchaeology and the occult have strong connections to the QAnon movement.
-In fact, if you look at the network map of conspiracies, it starts with Atlantis and winds its way into Q. Anyway, Chansley had posted several videos online, each focused on a slightly different part of the Q map, but a significant portion of which involved the overlap of the pink and the green – antiquity and extraterrestrials.
+I’m in the process of transcribing several of Chansley’s online videos and the influence of the occult and pseudoarchaeology in his beliefs are extremely overt.
+Which makes sense, because pseudoarchaeology and the occult both appear within the more broad QAnon movement.
+In fact, if you look at Dylan Monroe’s Q-Web, it starts with Atlantis and winds its way into Q. Chansley had posted several videos online, each focused on a slightly different parts found on the Q-Web, but a significant portion of which involved the overlap of the pink and the green – antiquity and extraterrestrials.
 One of Chansley’s videos in particular, posted online in late December 2020, gives an interesting overall look at his beliefs.
-That’s the video I’ve been working on transcribing the most closely, and that’s the video I want to talk a little bit about right now.
+That’s the video I’ve been working on transcribing the most recently, and that’s the video I want to talk a little bit about right now.

 What I have started working on is developing a social network map demonstrating the connections between pseudoarchaeology and the alt-right.
 Because the connections are there, it just helps to see them visually sometimes.
 What I’ve included here is a small sample of what will end up being a much larger project, to show you what I’ve got in mind.
 I used Chansley’s video that I reference in this post.
 And using only people he references by name (Goode, Wilcock, and Hancock), I started looking at Youtube channels.
 Who is featuring who, or talking about who, on their channels.
 It’s not even close to being finished yet, but this gives you a small taste (Chansley outlined in yellow).
 I want to show that archaeologists do have an important seat at the table of discussing alt-right movements.
 We can do this by first paying attention to how our work is being misappropriated into pseudoarchaeology.
 And from there we should pay attention to who is using that pseudoarchaeology, and how it’s being used.
 In the mean time, I’ll keep plugging away and try again with my scholarship application this year.
 Because, as I hope I have demonstrated, projects like these are important.